Aarhus University By-laws

 Subsection (3) The rector authorises other managers to act on behalf of the rector within their respective areas.
 The rector may also authorise other employees to act on his or her behalf in particular areas.
 In special cases, the rector may require a full-time member of the academic staff to assume a managerial position on a temporary basis.

 Subsection (4) The rector may establish advisory committees.
-The rector may ask advisory boards, employer panels, boards of studies, PhD committees, academic councils and department forums to discuss and provide statements concerning topics of importance for the university.
+The rector may ask advisory boards, employer panels, boards of studies, PhD committees, academic councils and departmental forums to discuss and provide statements concerning topics of importance for the university.

-Subsection (5) The rector prepares standard rules of procedure governing the academic councils, boards of studies etc.
+Subsection (5) The rector prepares standard rules of procedure governing the academic councils, boards of studies, etc.

 Pro-rectors